jcolag/entropy-arbitrage/2024-09-19-first-duty.md

  > **ALBERT**: Mister Crusher?

 This should make the final introduction, even though he has brooded around the episode since the start of the episode.
-You might recognize the elder Albert as [Ed Lauter](https://en.wikipedia.org/wiki/Ed_Lauter), a common character actor for decades, who would occasionally talk in interviews about how everybody recognized him, but nobody could actually identify him.
+You might recognize the elder Albert as {% wiki Ed_Lauter|Ed Lauter|en %}, a common character actor for decades, who would occasionally talk in interviews about how everybody recognized him, but nobody could actually identify him.
 Oddly, he died about six months after Brookes.

  > **CRUSHER**: There must be something wrong with the satellite data.
 It might have been tampered with.